gowrav-vishwakarma/prd-code-verifier/README.md

 - **Organize reports** by project, provider, and model
 - **Easily identify** which AI configuration generated each report

+**Download URLs:**

+- Reports are downloaded using the hierarchical path: `/api/reports/{project_name}/{provider_name}/{model_name}/{filename}`
+- The system automatically constructs the correct download URL based on the AI provider and model used
+- Legacy download URLs are still supported for backward compatibility

 ## 🏗️ Project Structure

 ```